Article from March 23, 2020

 Through Special Olympics Athlete Leadership courses, athletes build skills to help them share their stories, inspire change, and lead our province.
-While Special Olympics BC programs are paused until further notice, SOBC is working with provincial athlete leaders on a range of initiatives, and we are collaborating with Special Olympics Chapters across Canada to offer online training opportunities.
+Special Olympics BC is collaborating with Chapters across Canada to offer online training opportunities.

 Please tune in SOBC’s Facebook Page to watch athlete leaders inspire on Facebook Live twice a week: workout and wellness challenge launch shows Mondays at noon PT, and What’s On Your Mind Wednesdays at 2 p.m.
 PT.
 Please come share your thoughts!
 And please click here to find links to past shows.